Gear

 Three (more) days!

-Written by Caroline on September 8, 2009 at 4:38 pm
+Written by on Sep 8, 2009

 I just realized that in three more days, we will be walking for three whole days.
 Coincidentally, my new favorite song is from Ray Lamontagne and guess what the title is?
 You got it — "Three More Days"!
 The song's lyrics are great.
 I was thinking, as we are crossing the starting line, that this song would be great to hear, either blasting over the loudspeakers or as my own personal soundtrack.